-$CL = (CG \times CD)/(CG + CD) + CS$ where "CS" represents the floating capacity of the printed circuit board.
+CL = (CG × CD)/(CG + CD) + CS where "CS" represents the floating capacity of the printed circuit board.

-The crystal oscillator intended for use in the R2033x is recommended to have the CL value on the order of 6 to 9pF.
-Its oscillation frequency should be measured by the method described in " P.30 • Measurement of Oscillation Frequency ".
+The crystal oscillator intended for use in the Rx5C348A/B is recommended to have the CL value on the order of 6 to 9pF.
+Its oscillation frequency should be measured by the method described in " P.28 ● Measurement of Oscillation Frequency ".
 Any crystal oscillator found to have an excessively high or low oscillation frequency (causing a time count gain or loss, respectively) should be replaced with another one having a smaller and greater CL value, respectively until another one having an optimum CL value is selected.
-In this case, the bit settings disabling the oscillation adjustment circuit (see " P.33 • Oscillation Adjustment Circuit") should be written to the oscillation adjustment register.
+In this case, the bit settings disabling the oscillation adjustment circuit (see " P.30 ● Oscillation Adjustment Circuit") should be written to the oscillation adjustment register.

-Incidentally, the high oscillation frequency of the crystal oscillator can also be adjusted by adding an external oscillation stabilization capacitor CGOUT or/and CDOUT as illustrated in the diagram below.
+Incidentally, the high oscillation frequency of the crystal oscillator can also be adjusted by adding an external oscillation stabilization capacitor CGOUT as illustrated in the diagram below.

-\1) The CGOUT or/and CDOUT should have a capacitance ranging from 0 to 6 pF.
+\1) The CGOUT should have a capacitance ranging from 0 to 15 pF.